ciskiwitch/ciskiwitch.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student and researcher in Psychology at the University of Southern California.
-My areas of research include morality and behavior change.
+I work primarily with <a href="http://eccles.utah.edu/team/jesse-graham/">Prof. Jesse Graham</a> studying moral judgments about ourselves and others, and <a href="http://dornsife.usc.edu/wendy-wood/">Prof. Wendy Wood</a> studying the power of habit-building for behavior change.

 I use methods including text analysis, surveys, and experiments to answer questions such as:
 <br>
 <ul>
-  <li>How do people think about transformative experiences?</li>
+  <li>How do people think about the changes they undergo during a transformative experience?</li>
   <li>Can people accurately predict who is open to changing their beliefs?</li>
   <li>What is the best way to change our own language patterns in socially-minded ways?</li>
 </ul>
 <br>
-  I work primarily with <a href="http://eccles.utah.edu/team/jesse-graham/">Prof. Jesse Graham</a> and <a href="http://dornsife.usc.edu/wendy-wood/">Prof. Wendy Wood</a>.
  Thanks for visiting my website!
 More content coming soon.